-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0597-2010, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on the change of the underlying Crypto Library (upgrade to Version 2.6) and some changes in the implementation to optimize the behaviour of the TOE.
+As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0674-2011, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was on the change of the underlying hardware platform from P5Cx080V0B to P5Cx040V0B including its corresponding cryptographic library.